Luka Romero: International career

 Born in Mexico to an Argentine family, he moved to Spain at a young age.
 Romero holds all three passports, and is currently eligible to represent all three senior national teams.
 He represented Argentina internationally at under-15 level in the 2019 South American U-15 Championship, where they finished runners-up, scoring two goals in six matches.
 In March 2020, Romero was called up to represent Argentina's under-17s at the Montaigu Tournament, but the competition was cancelled due to the COVID-19 pandemic.

-On 6 March 2022, Romero received his first-ever call up to Argentina's senior team by manager Lionel Scaloni.
+Romero received his first-ever call up to Argentina's senior team by manager Lionel Scaloni in March 2022.
 On 26 March 2022, Romero played for the under-20 team in a 2–2 draw against the United States U20s.

+On 3 May 2023, Romero was included in the Argentina U20 squad that took part in the 2023 FIFA U-20 World Cup, which took place in Argentina.
+They were knocked out in the round of 16 by Nigeria U20.

 Personal life

 Romero's father, Diego, was a professional footballer.
 His twin brother Tobías is also a footballer, and plays as a goalkeeper.